CRC Energy Efficiency Scheme: allowances

-You must pay the Department of Energy and Climate Change (DECC) using the bank account details provided in the memorandum of account.
-DECC need to receive your cleared funds before the deadline specified.
+You must pay the Department for Business, Energy and Industrial Strategy (BEIS) using the bank account details provided in the memorandum of account.
+BEIS need to receive your cleared funds before the deadline specified.

-Allowances won’t be allocated to your registry account until your payment has cleared.
-If you miss the payment deadline, you won’t receive your allowances before the deadline and you could risk a financial penalty.
+Allowances will not be allocated to your registry account until your payment has cleared.
+If you miss the payment deadline, you will not receive your allowances before the deadline and you could risk a financial penalty.